 - Establish permanent working relationships with government line institutions, civil society organizations and development partners as well as other sector stake-holders in the energy sector.

-- Initiate and upgrade a private sector led approach in the development and improvement of renewable energy technologies in Uganda.
+- Initiate and upgrade a strong private sector led approach in the development of the renewable energy sub-sector in Uganda.

 - Lobby for consumer protection, adherence to quality and enforcement of standards in as far as the renewable energy sector is concerned.